 Just like many Marathi families settled in Tanjore during the time of rule of Marathas at this place, many Sikhs opted not to return to their native land but to settle in the Assam itself.
 These Sikhs trace their genealogies to few hundred Sikh soldiers which arrived in Assam to help the Ahom rulers in the year 1820.
 These Sikhs were sent by Ranjit Singh as a friendly gesture.

 Many of them perished but many among those who survived chose to settle down there.
 Many of them married the local girls.
-Most of the descendants are mostly concentrated in Lanka in Nagaon district of Assam living there for Sikhs for approximately two hundred years.
+Most of the descendants are mostly concentrated in Nagaon district of Assam living there for Sikhs for approximately two hundred years.p

 In the earlier times, the year 1505 to be precise, the first prophet of the Sikhs, Guru Nanak Dev had visited Kamrup (Assam).
 This fact is recorded in the documents concerning the numerous journeys undertaken by Guru Nanak in various stages of his life.
-It is said that, he had Srimanta Shankardeva (the founder of the Mahapuruxiya Dharma) as the Guru traveled from Dhaka to Assam.
+It is said that, he met Srimanta Shankardeva (the founder of the Mahapuruxiya Dharma) as he traveled from Dhaka to Assam.

 After this journey by the first Guru, Ninth Guru or prophet of Sikhs Guru Tegh Bahadur also visited Assam in 1668.
 This was the time when armies of Aurangzeb tried the best to cross the Brahamputra river and enter the Assam.
 They were thoroughly routed by the Ahom general Lachit Borphukan.
 Guru visited the the place called Dhubri.
 A famous for the Sikh Gurudwara was constructed to commemorate his visit.
 Every year Sikhs from all over India and foreign visit this holy place.The grateful Ahom King invited Guruji to the Kamakhya shrine, where he was honoured.

+Back to the main story.
 While some died and some came back to Punjab, a few stayed on and made Assam their home, raising families.
-Their descendants today —mostly concentrated in Nagaon district — are Assamese for all practical purposes, and none speaks Punjabi, but continue to maintain their Sikh identity and observe most tenets and traditions of the religion.
+Their descendants today—mostly concentrated in Nagaon district—are Assamese for all practical purposes, and speak Assamese, but continue to maintain their Sikh identity and observe most tenets and traditions of the religion.

 Barely a few days ago, I happened to be watching a TV program called “Mysterious North East”.
 In fact this a an interesting series on North Eastern states of India made by Bhupen Hazarika and Kalpana Lajmi.
 In that particular episode, he showed a Gurudwara and a village inhabited almost totally by Sikhs.
 These descendants of original Sikhs although follows all the Sikh tenets, many of them keep the hair, they resemble the Mongolians.
 This had happened due to their mingling and marrying into Assamese families.
 Most of these Sikhs are farmers.
 In fact, there was scene of extracting sugarcane juice in a machine rotated by Bullocks.
 It was a familiar scene in the villages of Punjab during my childhood and still now.